-Edgecast offers edge solutions for media companies and global enterprises.
-Built on our leading global edge network, Edgecast high-quality delivery, compute, security and streaming solutions power and protect some of the world’s largest websites, apps and OTT services.
+Edgecast, now Edgio, offers edge solutions for media companies and global enterprises.
+Built on our leading global edge network, Edgio's high-quality delivery, compute, security, and streaming solutions power and protect some of the world’s largest websites, apps, and OTT services.
 We understand the importance of configurability and flexibility for our customers, which is why we provide a host of technologies that put control into their hands.
 Rules Engine is just one example of this.

 Rules Engine includes many valuable features, each defining the type of action to be applied to the request identified by a set of match conditions.
 A match condition identifies specific types of requests for which a set of features will be performed.
 Let’s first look at the types of features available to customers.
 These customize how our edge network manages requests for their content.

 Access: These features control access to content.
 For example, the Token Auth feature determines whether Token-Based Authentication will be applied to a request.
 This helps limit and lock access to data, files, or pages to only those with proper permission.
 This prevents content or information from being shared with unauthorized users.
 Other access controls include country/geographic locations.

 Caching: These features customize when and how content is cached.
 Rules Engine offers dozens of caching features to help you fine-tune how the edge handles your content.
 For example, Partial Cache Sharing (PCS) dictates whether a partially cached file can start being served as a cache-hit on subsequent requests, or if the file needs to be fully cached before serving it from the edge.
 When enabled, PCS helps reduce origin load and improves performance.
 This means fewer origin requests are made to source content, which can result in a smaller bandwidth bill at the host/origin.
 In parallel, optimizing cache can help improve performance by serving content from the CDN edge whenever possible.